Zhongtong Bus: History

 The company was founded in 1958 as Liaocheng Vehicle Manufacturing and Repair Factory, and began building buses in 1971.
 After a series of name changes adopted its current name, Zhongtong Bus, in 1998.
+In 2000, Zhongtong and the Netherlands VDL Bova Signed a technology transfer agreement to produce Zhongtong Bofa series buses.

+The company was previously owned by the state-owned Shandong Communications Industry Group.
+In August 2018, Shandong Communications Industry Group was acquired by Shandong Heavy Industry Group, and Zhongtong Bus became a subsidiary of Shandong Heavy Industry Group.

 Products

-Zhongtong Bus' products range from 6-meter light buses to 18-meter high-end luxury buses, including road, urban, light, and Hybrid electric buses.
+Zhongtong Bus' products range from 6-meter light buses to 18-meter high-end luxury buses, including road, urban, light, and hybrid electric buses.
 It now also makes trolleybuses, and in 2021 provided a prototype model LCK6126E trolleybus to Mexico City's Servicio de Transportes Eléctricos (on loan).